andyswings/EstiSketch/README.md

     2. Box selection or clicking and dragging to select multiple items at once.
   Selection can be extended by holding the shift key and selecting additional segments or vertices.

+  Right click menu is implemented with more options planned in the future.

 - **Pan Tool:**
   The pan tool works as expected, allowing you to smoothly move around your drawing.

 - **Zoom Controls:**
-  Zoom in, zoom out, and reset zoom functions are fully implemented, including pinch to zoom on touch devices, giving you flexible control over your view.
+  Zoom in, zoom out, and reset zoom functions are fully implemented, including pinch to zoom on touchpads, giving you flexible control over your view.

 - **Snapping and Live Measurement Labels:**
   Walls snap precisely to key points and angles, and as you draw, live measurement labels display the current segment’s length and angle.
 These labels stay parallel to the wall and automatically flip for readability when needed.